Adiaslow/adiachem/README.md

 # adiachem
-A collection of useful scripts for computational chemistry.
+A collection of useful scripts for bioinformatics, cheminformatics, and machine learning.